mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

     that you provide to the user.
     The response stores this data as bytes.
     If you supply Python string data,
-    Django will encode to bytes for you.
+    Django will encode it to bytes for you.

 ```python
 >>> from django.http import HttpResponse